 M/s.
-Dhirubhai Shah & Doshi, Chartered Accountants, Ahmedabad (Firm Registration No.- 102511W), now known as M/s.
-Dhirubhai Shah & Co LLP, Firm Registration No. 102511W/W100298, were appointed as the statutory auditors of the Company in the 34th Annual General Meeting to hold office from the conclusion of that meeting till the conclusion of the 39th Annual General Meeting of the Company.
-Accordingly, they complete their term at the ensuing Annual General Meeting.
+V.V.
+Kale & Company, Chartered Accountants (Firm Registration Number: 000897N), were appointed as the statutory auditors of the Company in the 39th Annual General Meeting to hold office from the conclusion of that meeting till the conclusion of the 44th Annual General Meeting of the Company.